patrickdemers6/AmesRide-api/README.md

 # Overview

-This is the backend which will eventually be used to power Ames Ride.
+This is the backend used to power Ames Ride.
-When a user wants to subscribe to vehicle locations or upcoming arrivals, they send the request using a Websocket connection to this backend.
-Upon receiving a request, this backend subscribes the user to receive updates.
+When a user wants to subscribe to vehicle locations or upcoming arrivals, the frontend sends the request using a Websocket connection to this backend.
-Whenever new data is available for the route or bus stop the user cares about, a new message will be sent with updated information.
+Whenever new data is available for the route or bus stop the user cares about, a new message is sent with updated information.

-Currently, the front end is using a pull system in which it polls the CyRide API for updated information.
-This places strain on the server and would render the application obsolete if an API change occured.

-This project is designed to be as data-source agnostic as possible, allowing for easy modifications to the data retreival process if/when it is needed.
+This project is designed to be as data-source agnostic as possible, allowing for easy modifications to the data retreival process.

-# Current State

-Currently, this API is in active development.
-It works well with the [beta frontend](https://github.com/patrickdemers6/AmesRide/tree/websockets), but additional testing is needed before it is ready to be rolled out to the public.
-Please open an issue if you would like to get involved in beta testing.

 # Privacy